tathagatankit/financialDataAgent/README.md

 # Stock Database Query Agent

-This application provides a Streamlit interface to query a stock database using a Langchain agent.
+This application provides a FastAPI interface to query a stock database using a Langchain agent.

+## Project Structure

+- `app.py`: The main FastAPI application that exposes the `/query` endpoint.
+- `create_db.py`: A script to create the `conversation_history` table in the `stock.db` database.
+- `insert_data.py`: A script to insert stock data from CSV files into the `stock.db` database.
+- `test_app.py`: A suite of unit tests for the FastAPI application.
+- `stock.db`: The SQLite database containing the stock data and conversation history.
+- `db.ipynb`: A Jupyter notebook for exploring the database.

 ## Setup Instructions